Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 14. Headband With Flower

 This is such an attractive and stylish headband that I think most any gal would love to wear it.
-You can finish one typically in an hour or less, but this depends on the type of design and embellishment you want in the final result.
+You can finish one typically in an hour or less, but this depends on the type of design and embellishment you want for the final result.

 15. Hobo Purse